Teddy34/gatsby-blog/blog/2019-09-14/index.md

 Even though you have no idea how the `toGeoJson`, `isUseful`, `logIt` and `displayOnMap` work, it's easy to get an understanding about what the `addDataToMap` function does and what is its API.

+### Conclusion

-This is more about meaning than code optimization.
-Adopting a functional attitude (a lodashy one in our case) is a bit hard for newscomers, but once acquired, this can really shine when talking about code.
+Our global Lodash usage reflects a lot of how our team thinks and solves technical problems.
+We use a functional programming style to favor meaning over absolute code performance (which is tackled by other means).
+Adopting a the language (a lodashy one in our case) is a bit hard for newscomers coming from an imperative world, but once acquired, it provides great benefits for maintability, analysis and team communication.

 ### Appendix: whole usage list

-88 different usages
+Here is the whole list of our lodash function imports in one of our Front-End codebase.
+If you interested in some that I didn't cover, feel free to contact me.

 | name           | count |
 | -------------- | ----- |